dbr.report - Create a link to another report

 This will generate a list of horizontal links and the content of the linked report will be shown in the 'continent' object.

 When the user clicks the menu, it will be expanded as a selection:

 The example shows how to use dbr.searchable to fetch dynamic content.
-You can also use dbr.searchable to find items to be added to current selection.
+The user search term populates the first parameter automatically.
+You can also use dbr.searchable to find items to be added to the current selection.

 select 'dbr.searchable', 'sp_DBR_search_data', 'Filter text', 'in_id=id'; select 2 as 'id';

 The search report can be a full myDBR report.
-Un the example we just search for single sample data.
+In the example we just search for single sample data.

 create procedure sp_DBR_search_data( in_search varchar(30), in_id int ) begin select 'dbr.title', ''; select 'dbr.search', 0; select title as 'Title', description as 'Description' from film where title like concat('%', ifnull(in_search,""), '%') or description like concat('%', ifnull(in_search,""), '%') limit 10; end

-You can make a download link which downloads the linked report as supported export format when you use the 'append'-parameter
+You can make a download link that downloads the linked report as a supported export format when you use the 'append'-parameter

 Download an Excel report without any parameters